mediamonks/pota/templates/react-base/README.md

 ## Setup 🚀

-You can create a new project using [`create-pota`](https://github.com/mediamonks/pota/tree/main/core/create-pota).
+You can create a new project using [`@pota/create`](https://github.com/mediamonks/pota/tree/main/core/create-pota).

 ```bash
 npm init @pota -- --template react-base
 ```

-> or use the `react-base` combination, for the recommeded setup
+> or use the `react-base` combination, for the recommended setup

 ```bash
 npm init @pota react-base